Skip to Content

 Preparing for your Hike to Gettysburg Quarry

-A few things to note about hiking to Gettysburg Quarry and in the Taconic Mountains.
+Here are a few things to note about hiking to Gettysburg Quarry and the nearby Taconic Mountains.

 • Bring plenty of water.
 One liter per person should be enough to complete the Gettysburg Quarry loop.
 If you decide to also hike to Owl’s Head and Gilbert’s Lookout, bring two liters per person.